sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-352	Data Stream as Disjoint Intervals    		48.1%	Hard
+represent the data stream as a list of disjoint interval. interval merge: add a data mp[n]++, mp[n+1]-- and then using prefix sum.
+->>

 <<-253	Meeting Rooms II    		46.3%	Medium
 problem: given a list of intervals, find the min required room.
 idea: overlapped intervals need separate room. so to find max overlapped intervals.